ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 Accuracy of our Metadata & Transcripts

-The process of editing our transcripts and associated metadata is a work in progress which will take many years to complete and currently there are many errors in both.
+The process of editing our transcripts and associated metadata is a work in progress which will take many years to complete and currently there are many errors especially in the transcripts.
 Our project’s policy is, however, to make the information we have available to users at the earliest possible opportunity, even if it is incomplete and/or imperfect.
-The accuracy of our transcripts is indicated by their "transcription quality", which is shown below the transcript in Epsilon i.e.
+The accuracy of our transcripts is indicated by their 'editorial status', which is shown below the transcript in Epsilon i.e.

 - Draft transcripts: These are likely to contain many transcription and formatting errors.
 If endnotes are present they should not be relied on.
 Currently (August 2020) 86% of letters are at this stage of the editorial process.